HubSpot CRM

 https://appnext.flowgear.net/r/auth

-• Configure the app with the HubSpot scopes required by this Node.
+• Configure the app with the HubSpot scopes required by this node.
 The connector requests the following scope set during authorization:

 oauth